na-na-hi/renget/archive/Six_Star.md

 PvE is defined as a general category for anything that isn't Arena or CB such as Event SP, Dungeons, Luna Tower, Special Dungeon, etc...

-Last Updated: May 21st, all units have been updated.
+Last Updated: November 5th, UE2s have been taken into consideration, so units will be re-considered during their release.
 [TOC2]

 ## -> Kyaru <- (JP release date: Year 2, August 31st)
 Does not see any usage, a stat stick for her other versions.
 - UB+: Gives her double damage and a fear debuff that prevents units from using their UB.
-- CB:  Do not use in CB, as she is extremely powercrept by the plethora of mutli-target mages actually designed for CB.
-- Arena: Can be a very poor man's mage in Arena for Luna cannon comps, but is extremely outclassed.
-Do not use outside of having a pure love for the character.
-- PvE: Not going to be used in any sort of content
-- Unless you've unlocked all other 6 Stars or have some sort of undying love for Kyaru, her only worth is in bond stories.
-Not advised for new players, as there are better units to unlock.
+- UE2 stats: +6000HP, +2400 M.Atk, +120 Pdef & +120Mdef
+- S2+: With UE2, debuff to P&M def increase by 316.
+New effects are paralysis for 3s and increased Crit damage received by units affected by S2+ within 300 range, by 20%.
+- CB:  Has seen some usage in T2 1:30 OF comps, but isn't a must.
+Better for Pyaru bond stories though.
+- Arena: With actual CC and increased stats from UE2, Kyaru has been a fairly consistent performer in Arena since its release.
+Fairly strong in P.Arena defenses and double Kasumi/Kyaru (Ex.
+Kyaru, Pyaru, MS.Kasumi & Kasumi + Karin) offenses, she is certainly a force to respect when building a team.
+- PvE: Not extremely useful overall, but has a decent debuff that could sneak in some usage.
+- Kyaru is a prime exame of how strong a UE2 can be.
+She's gone from complete trash to a nice Arena unit in no time.
+Worth farming up, given how easy it is if you want to get a good bit of leverage in Arena.

-Bond story priority: Low (Relevant for O.Kyaru, Pyaru) Max level Unit priority: Luxury
+Bond story priority: High (Relevant for O.Kyaru, Pyaru, TS.Kyaru) Max level Unit priority: High
-New player Unit priority: Luxury (Does not help clear EX3+ faster) [Return to Top](https://rentry.org/Six_Star)
+New player Unit priority: Med
+[Return to Top](https://rentry.org/Six_Star)

 ## -> Kokkoro <- (JP release date: Year 2, August 31st)